Static Word Embeddings for Sentence Semantic Representation: Methodology

 \subsection{Embedding Refinement}

-Lastly, we refine the dimensionality-reduced embeddings after PCA.
-For monolingual SWEs, we perform teacher-student knowledge distillation, where we fine-tune our SWEs (= student) to reproduce the sentence similarities calculated by ST (= teacher), which is freezed during distillation; hence, it is not computationally expensive and can be done without labelled data (unlike WordLlama).
-Formally, for a mini-batch of $K=128$ sentences, we minimise the following loss $\mathcal{L}$:
+Lastly, we fine-tune the dimensionality-reduced embeddings obtained in \secref{sec_pca} to further optimise them for sentence representation.
+For monolingual SWEs, we perform teacher-student knowledge distillation, where we fine-tune our SWEs (= student) to reproduce the sentence similarities calculated by ST (= teacher).
+The teacher model is frozen during distillation and only SWEs are fine-tuned; therefore, it works with modest computational resources.
+Besides, this refinement step does not require labelled data, unlike WordLlama.